1. Introduction: Why Gaskets and Seals Matter

 In many real-world systems, both components are used together.
 For example, a hydraulic assembly may combine a hydraulic gasket for flange sealing with dynamic seals for pistons and shafts.
 This integrated use of gaskets and seals ensures complete system protection.

-4. How Gasket Sealing Works
+4. Gasket Sealing Mechanism Explained

-Several factors influence gasket sealing performance:
+Several factors influencing gasket sealing performance include:

-- Bolt load and tightening method
+- Bolt load and tightening method.

-- Surface finish and flatness of mating components
+- Surface finish and flatness of mating components.

-- Gasket material compressibility and resilience
+- Gasket material compressibility and resilience.

 If compression is insufficient, leakage may occur.
 If compression is excessive, the gasket may be damaged, extruded, or experience premature failure.
 Proper design and installation are therefore critical for reliable gasket seals.